B1TC0R3/sbd_laboratory/md/WebGoat.md

 ```text
 leastsignificantbit:password
 ```

-Base64 works by taking any binary input and splitting it into a 6-bit character representation.
-Usually, this is used when it is necessary to transfer binary files like images via text, but it has also been adapted for encoding of large junks of text data, like cookies or some headers in HTTP/S requests.

-However, Base64 has one flaw: If the original size of the binary data is not a multiple of three, there may be some empty bytes.
-This is solved by appending enough empty bytes to the end of the input to pad the data to a 3-byte-multiple.
-Since empty bytes cannot be natively encoded with Base64, they are represented through `=` signs at the end of the encoded data.

 HTTP Basic Authentication uses Base64 encoding to transfer a clients credentials through a request header called `Authorization`.